JBarnden/wp-github-widgets/widget-shortcodes-gh/README.txt

 == Installation ==

-1. Upload the `wp-github-widgets` directory to your plugins directory `wp-content/plugins`.
+1. Upload the `widget-shortcodes-gh` directory to your plugins directory `wp-content/plugins`.
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Feature Requests and Contributions ==